About these ads

 It has a backdrop, mofos.
 Enough said.

 Use the interweb for something other than porn.
 We’re talking social media, people.
-Email, facebook, twitter.
+Email, Facebook, the Twitters.
 When it gets to voting time, do what you have to do to promote the living crap out of your creation.
-You don’t have to have the best entry – just the most votes.
-It’s like a frickin’ high school election.
+Winning the online polls doesn’t require you to have the best entry – just the most votes.
+It’s like a frickin’ high school election popularity contest.
+Starting in October 2014, online polling will determine the winner of the People’s Choice Prize.

 There you go.
-I think you’re ready to fly, little bird.
-If you’ve competed in the past, you might have some more tips, and you should feel free to leave ‘em in the comment section.
-I’m basically a genius, but you might have some ideas that my brain missed whilst calculating huge fractions and stuff.
+If you’ve competed in the past, you might have some more tips, and you should feel free to leave ’em in the comment section.
+I’m terribly smart, but you might have some ideas that my brain missed whilst calculating huge fractions and stuff.

 *cough* (Scott and I argued over which screensaver to use as the backdrop for a full 25 minutes.
 It was not our best behavior.)